-The Urban Design Manual, City Building and Place Making Guidelines, is a Council adopted document that provides design guidelines to help implement the City's Official Plan and express Council's design aspirations for development in Brantford.
+The Urban Design Manual, City Building and Place Making Guidelines helps implement and further express the design aspirations for development in Brantford as set out in Council approved Official Plan policy.

 CITY STAFF

 City Staff will use the Guidelines in the review and approval of development applications, including applications for amendments to the Official Plan and Zoning By-law, Plan of Subdivision, Plan of Condominium, and Site Plan Control, as well as the review of supporting Urban Design Reports and Comprehensive Block Plans, where required.